reskillamericans/website/content/docs/cookbook.md

 content files in the `content/videos` directory by combining the information in the `video-metadata.toml` file with the `youtube-videos.json` file.

+**DO NOT EDIT Markdown files (index.md files) in the `content/videos` directory.
+Any changes you make will be lost when the site is rebuilt.**

 A sample metadata entry for a video looks like this:

 ```